"The truth about stories is that that's all we are" – Thomas King

 My own talk, about social media publics and the affordances of Filter, Feed and Funnel, was likely a good deal less elegant.
 My goal was to provide some handy concepts that might be fun or useful to people thinking and playing with media tools.
 HighWired has live blogged it here, and eventually I will post my own notes – or even link to the video so you can see me wave my hands around in the air.

-FutureEverything – Day 1 No comments yet
+FutureEverything – Day 1

 There’s so much going on at the FutureEverything conference that it’s difficult to sort through the experiences to find a highlight.
 One that certainly stands out, from among the very reflective and critical conversations about technology, social change and open data, is the success of GloNet, a new platform for global participations in conferences.
 I’m normally somewhat dismissive of “beaming in” participants, but GloNet has won me over.
 It’s a multi-city network, connecting participants in Vancouver, Manchester, Sao Paulo, Instanbul and Sendai.
 Most significantly, in each city workshop teams had been working with participants (and rallying audiences – early in the am in Vancouver) to respond to some shared questions about technology and the city.
 The result was that the participants in other cities were not remote, but very present – and also connected by a networked living room that could front on the other locations.